emilleishida/MLSNeSpectra/pipeline/README.md

 The outputs of reduction methods are placed in red_data/ The outputs of clustering methods are placed in plots/

+## Basic use
-##To run the whole pipeline execute:
+To run the whole pipeline execute:

 	./ALL

-##To just the reduction part execute:
+To just the reduction part execute:

 	./REDUCTION

-##To just the clustering execute:
+To just the clustering execute:

 	./CLUSTERING

-##All cases are configured by:
+All cases are configured by:

 	config.py

+## Adding your code
-##If you want to add your code to the pipeline, put it in the one of the following dirs:
+If you want to add your code to the pipeline, put it in the one of the following dirs and we will format it for you:
 	EXTERNAL_CODES/clustering
 	EXTERNAL_CODES/reduction